tensordhruvil/tensordhruvil/README.md

-### 🧠 About the Creator
+### 🧠 About Me

-While this space is for learning and exploration, here's a little about my professional background.
 I'm a passionate Data Scientist with over 13 years of industry experience, specializing in Deep Learning, Large Language Models (LLMs), and Generative AI solutions.

 #### Expertise Areas